 A number of traders will have special offers for products at their stands during the day.
 See individual stallholders for details.

-We expect a full programme of events during the afternoon including informative lectures and a raffle.
+There will be a full programme during the afternoon including informative lectures held in The Hive (accessed through the Terrace Restaurant) and a raffle.

 W&W Astro & Dew Control